WSU-Carbon-Lab/ezfit/docs/notebooks/tutorial_1_data_plotting_and_fitting.rst

    plt.plot(x_sparse, y_sparse, "o", label="sparse")
    plt.legend()  # this function will draw the legend on the plot

+Now, add a label to the sparse data, do this on your own

-The legend can be moved around using the keyword ``loc``.
+The legend can be moved around using the key word loc.
 To place it in the lower right corner, use the notation:

 .. code-block:: python

    plt.legend(loc="lower right")

-To add a grid, use the grid function at the end of the plotting cell:
+To add a grid, use the grid function at the end of the plotting cell.

 .. code-block:: python

-   plt.grid(True)
+   plt.plot(x_dense, y_dense, label="dense")
+   plt.plot(x_sparse, y_sparse, "o", label="sparse")
+   plt.legend(loc="lower right")
+   plt.grid(True)  # note plt.grid() also works, but may do something you don't expect

-Choose a dashed "--", solid "-", dotted ":" or dot dashed "-." style for the grid, and implement it by setting the ``ls`` keyword in the grid function:
+Choose a dashed "--", solid "-", dotted ":" or dot dashed "-." style for the grid, and implement it by setting the ls keyword in the grid function.
+E.g. plt.grid(True, ls="-")

+Now update your plotting cell to include the grid style:

 .. code-block:: python

+   plt.plot(x_dense, y_dense, label="dense")
+   plt.plot(x_sparse, y_sparse, "o", label="sparse")
+   plt.legend(loc="lower right")
    plt.grid(True, ls="-")

 Set your data x-range and y-range using the following functions: